jensstein/oandbackup/README.md

 licenses
 =======
-oandbackup is licensed under the MIT license (see LICENSE.txt)
+as a fork of oandbackup, oandbackupx is licensed under the MIT license (see LICENSE.txt)

 android-support-v4 is written by The Android Open Source Project and licensed under the Apache License, Version 2.0 (see NOTICE.txt in the libs directory)